django-rdf-tools/coop_cms/README.rst

 * `coop_bar <https://github.com/quinode/coop-bar/>`_, an extensible toolbar (same concept : any app you create can add links in the toolbar)
 * `djaloha <https://github.com/quinode/djaloha/>`_, a great in-site editor based on `Aloha Editor <http://aloha-editor.org/>`_
+* rss-sync, a RSS syndication module that will import new articles from your defined RSS sources right in the django admin.

 .. _quick-start: